-Express Scripts Inc. (ESRX) and Medco Health Solutions Inc. (MHS) were sued by drugstore and pharmacists’ trade associations seeking to block the companies’ proposed merger as a threat to the viability of local pharmacy services.
+Express Scripts Inc. (ESRX:US) and Medco Health Solutions Inc. (MHS:US) were sued by drugstore and pharmacists’ trade associations seeking to block the companies’ proposed merger as a threat to the viability of local pharmacy services.

 The National Association of Chain Drug Stores, the National Community Pharmacists Association and independent pharmacies filed the lawsuit today in federal court in Pittsburgh, claiming the purchase of Medco by Express Scripts would violate antitrust laws by shrinking competition and raising consumer prices.

 “Retail community pharmacies throughout the United States that provide critical services to millions of patients are threatened with substantial, imminent and irreparable harm as a result of this acquisition,” the groups alleged in the complaint.

 Express Scripts, based in St. Louis, agreed in July to buy Franklin Lakes, New Jersey-based Medco for $29.1 billion, saying that consumers would get more power to negotiate prices from the combined companies.
 The deal would create the largest pharmacy benefits manager in the U.S. The companies act as middlemen among drugmakers, pharmacies and health-plan sponsors to manage patients’ benefits.

 The Federal Trade Commission, which has been conducting an antitrust review of the proposed transaction, is expected to rule on the case as soon as tomorrow, two people familiar with the case told Bloomberg yesterday.

 Express Scripts spokesman Brian Henry declined to comment on the lawsuit.
 Jennifer Luddy, spokeswoman for Medco, said by e-mail, “We stand by our recent 8K filing, in which we stated that we expect the merger to be completed as early as the week of April 2, 2012.”